Q: What is DebiCheck?

 Q: Will all my debit orders have mandates?

-be subject to DebiCheck confirmation.
-No debit orders can be processed to your bank account without a
+subject to DebiCheck confirmation.
+No debit orders can be processed to your bank account without a mandate.

 Q: How can I ensure all my debit orders are mandated?

-regularly to ensure you are aware of all debit orders that are being processed to your account.
-Also
+to ensure you are aware of all debit orders that are being processed to your account.
+Also make sure

-make sure that you have given a mandate for each of those debit orders.
-For DebiCheck debit orders, your
+that you have given a mandate for each of those debit orders.
+For DebiCheck debit orders, your bank will

-bank will now also have an electronic confirmation of you agreeing with the debit order information of
+now also have an electronic confirmation of you agreeing with the debit order information of each mandate.

 Q: Can I choose which debit orders must be electronically confirmed using DebiCheck?

-want to use DebiCheck, or not.
-If they choose to use DebiCheck, you will receive an electronic request
+to use DebiCheck, or not.
+If they choose to use DebiCheck, you will receive an electronic request to

 approved (voice) recorded mandate.